Ocean Deep Dive May 2023: 3 Trends To Watch

 “I think we’re in a market now where it’s not about finding the right ‘trick’ or ‘hack’ to get ahead,” says Richard.
 “Rather, it’s about taking a step back and fundamentally rethinking your supply chain strategy.”

 In this market, this comes down to three competencies:

 As some businesses struggle with supply chains, those who can turn adaptability into a strategic asset have the opportunity to move ahead of competitors in terms of cost, service and working capital efficiency.

 Zencargo is the partner for some of the world’s fastest growing brands, helping customers navigate uncertainty and control their costs to plan for long term success.
 With our network of leading carriers and best-in-class local logistics partners, we offer more flexibility and control, backed up by end to end visibility through our award-winning supply chain platform.

 To find out more about how the right technology and support can support your business this year, book a consultation with one of our team today.

-To find how we can help you build an efficient, trackable, results-driven suppl...
+To find out more about how Zencargo can help you build a reliable strategy, get...

 Making it a reality requires practical steps and strategic investment in both e...